KevCaz/KevCaz.github.io/content/notes/latex/bibtools.md

  - option `-d` comments out duplicates
  - option `-o` indicate the name of the output files.

 Below is the final file with two comments of my own:

 <details>
 <summary>
   <a>click to display biblio_sorted.bib</a>
 </summary>

+Click [here](../assets/biblio_sorted.bib) to download it.

 ```latex
 % biblio_sorted